 Anonymous Statistics Script¶

-Every time the daemon is started or stopped and every time a fatal condition is encountered, netdata uses the anonymous statistics script to collect system information and send it to GA via an http call.
-The information collected for all events is:
+Every time the daemon is started or stopped and every time a fatal condition is encountered, Netdata uses the anonymous statistics script to collect system information and send it to GA via an http call.
+The information collected for all events is: - Netdata version - OS name, version, id, id_like - Kernel name, version, architecture - Virtualization technology - Containerization technology

 Furthermore, the FATAL event sends the Netdata process & thread name, along with the source code function, source code filename and source code line number of the fatal error.